Dermabrasion is the removal of the top layers of the skin. It is a type of skin-smoothing surgery.

 - The new layer of skin will be a little swollen, sensitive, itchy, and bright pink for several weeks.

-- Healing time depends on the extent of dermabrasion or size of treatment area.
+- Healing time depends on the extent of dermabrasion and size of treatment area.

 - Most people can go back to normal activities in about 2 weeks.
 You should avoid any activity that could cause injury to the treated area.
 Avoid sports that involve balls, such as baseball, for 4 to 6 weeks.